This post may contain affiliate links.

 When you need to tenderize your steak and add more flavor to a tough cut of steak, this is the only sous vide steak marinade you’ll ever need!
-Sweet, tangy, and savory flavors, this marinade is so delicious, and absolutely addictive!
+Sweet, tangy, and savory flavors, this marinade is so delicious, and irresistable!

-This sous vide porterhouse recipe produces the best porterhouse steak that’s rivalling that of your favorite steakhouse!
+This sous vide porterhouse recipe produces the best porterhouse steak that rivals the one from your favorite steakhouse!
 It’s super tender, juicy, and full of flavor.

 T-bone steak is perfectly tender and flavourful.
 It’s cooked to a precise temperature in the sous vide bath and finished in a hot skillet quickly.
-A no-fail recipe with guaranteed result every time!
+A no-fail recipe with guaranteed results every time!

 This is the best way to cook flat iron steak!
 The affordable cut is sous vide to perfection with intense beef flavor and very tender texture!